• woodrow wilson center

 Richard Cincotta

-His research focuses on the influence of the demographic transition on political, institutional, and environmental conditions.
-He has served as the director of social science and demographic programs in the National Intelligence Council’s Long Range Analysis Unit and as a AAAS fellow in USAID’s Office of Population and Reproductive Health.
-His writing on demography has appeared in Foreign Policy, Current History, Nature, and Science, and he contributed to the National Intelligence Council’s Global Trends 2025 and 2030 reports.
+His research focuses on the influence of the age-structural transition on political, institutional, and environmental conditions.
+He has served as the director of social science and demographic programs in the National Intelligence Council’s Long Range Analysis Unit and as an AAAS fellow in USAID’s Office of Population and Reproductive Health.
+His writing on demography has appeared in Foreign Policy, Current History, Nature, and Science, and he contributed to four of the National Intelligence Council’s Global Trends reports.

 Cincotta is trained as a population biologist and is a graduate of Syracuse University/SUNY College of ESF (BS) and Colorado State University (MS, PhD).